AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

 ================

 After the ``cross_validation_workflow`` completes, all the results/classifier objects get pickled and saved at the location specified by ``RESULTS_DIR``.
-As a final step, we create a single node workflow that simply parses all the result files and picks the best model i.e. model with the highest accuracy on the test set and returns it as its result.
+As a final step, we create a single node workflow that simply parses all the result files and picks the best model i.e. model with the highest accuracy on the test set.

 Single node workflows in Covalent are easy to construct as any electron can be converted into a lattice by simply adding the ``lattice`` decorator to it.
 We create our final
 ``find_best_model`` single node workflow that parses all results files and returns the model with the highest test accuracy.